tom-abraham/hoover/README.md

     Response:
      Http response status: '400 Bad Request'
      Response body with a specific error message "Input parameter instructions missing"
+    Note: patches which are outside room are logged as error.
     b) Room size should not be less than 0: curl --location 'http://localhost:8080/hoover/clean' \
                 --header 'Content-Type: application/json' \